 How do I fix a broken laptop key or put it back on?

-Note: This document is meant as a general reference and may not apply to your laptop.
+Note: This document is meant as a general reference guide and may not apply to your laptop, as your laptop may have a different keyboard key design.
 Additionally, if you're trying to remove or put a key back on a desktop keyboard, see the desktop keyboard steps.

 Fixing a loose keycap

 If the keycap is loose but still attached to the laptop, it can often be fixed by pressing down on the keycap.
 If the keycap re-attaches, you should hear a snap while pressing the key down.
 If this does not fix the issue we suggest removing the key so it can be re-attached.
 The re-attachment process is shown below.

 Fixing a broken keycap

 Note: If a key, keycap, key pad, or retainer is physically broken or missing, it must be replaced.

 2. Insert the key pad into the retainer.

 3. Once the above two steps have been completed, position the key cap over the retainer in the proper orientation and press down lightly.
-The key should snap onto the retainer and work.
-If the key does not look right try pressing down on all corners of the key to make sure all clips are snapped into place.
+The key should snap onto the retainer.
+If the key does not look right, try pressing down on all corners of the key to make sure all clips are snapped into place.
+Once snapped in, test the key and see if it works again.

-Unlike the other keys on the keyboard, the spacebar requires additional steps in order to get it back on properly.
+Unlike the other keys on the keyboard, the spacebar requires additional steps to get it back on properly.
 The image below shows the spacebar removed from a laptop.
-Before the spacebar keycap can be placed back onto the laptop, there is a bar (shown below) must be removed by inserting your flathead screwdriver beneath it and gently pulling upward.
+Before the spacebar keycap can be placed back onto the laptop, there is a bar (shown below) that must be removed by inserting your flathead screwdriver beneath it and gently pulling upward.

 Once this bar has been removed, place the new spacebar on the laptop, being mindful that it is properly oriented over the retainers, and push down to snap it back into place.